alvropena/easy-linkedin/README.md

 # Easy LinkedIn

-A Chrome extension to enhance your LinkedIn experience and boost productivity.
+A Chrome extension to automate sending LinkedIn connection requests.

 ## Features

-- Quick message templates
-- One-click connection requests
+- Bulk send connection requests from a list of [LinkedIn](https://www.linkedin.com) profile URLs
-- Automated profile viewing
-- Custom notification filters
-- Export connections to CSV
+- Simple CSV file upload interface
+- Automatic "Connect" button clicking

 ## Installation

 1. Download or clone this repository
-2. Open Chrome and go to `chrome://extensions/`
+2. Open Chrome and go to [`chrome://extensions/`](chrome://extensions/)
 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension directory

 ## Usage

+1. Create a CSV file containing [LinkedIn](https://www.linkedin.com) profile URLs (one URL per line)
-After installation, you'll see the Easy LinkedIn icon in your Chrome toolbar.
-Click it to:
+2. Click the Easy LinkedIn extension icon in Chrome

-- Access message templates
-- Configure automation settings
-- View usage statistics
-- Customize notification preferences

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+3. Use the file input to upload your CSV file
+4. Once loaded, click "Start Sending Requests" to begin the automation
+5. The extension will:
+   - Open each profile in a new tab
+   - Click the Connect button
+   - Send without a note
+   - Close the tab
+   - Move to the next profile

+Note: Make sure you're logged into [LinkedIn](https://www.linkedin.com) before using the extension.

-## License
+## Important Requirements

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- The CSV file must contain valid [LinkedIn](https://www.linkedin.com) profile URLs
+- Your [LinkedIn](https://www.linkedin.com) account should be logged in
+- Chrome must have permission to access [LinkedIn.com](https://www.linkedin.com)
+- Allow the extension to run its automation (don't close Chrome during processing)

-## Privacy
+## Privacy & Security

+This extension:

+- Only works on [LinkedIn.com](https://www.linkedin.com) domains
+- Stores URLs temporarily in Chrome's local storage
-This extension only accesses LinkedIn.com and does not collect or store any personal data outside of your browser's local storage.
+- Does not collect or transmit any personal data

 ## Support

-Having issues?
-Please report them in the GitHub issues section.
+For issues, please ensure you've followed the usage instructions carefully before reporting problems in the [GitHub issues](https://github.com/issues) section.